Projects

 ACIAR Project FST/2004/050 aimed to foster the adoption of commercial-scale high-value tree growing by landowners in PNG.
 Field research was undertaken in Madang, Morobe, and Western Provinces with the project’s outreach partners: Village Development Trust, Ramu Agri Industries, and Ok Tedi Development Foundation.

-PIP led the development of a communications strategy that ensured project knowledge was widely disseminated to relevant parties in PNG.
+This intervention was led by the Australian National University with support from the PNG Forest Authority and Forest Research Institute.
+PIP was responsible for the development of a communications strategy that ensured project knowledge was widely disseminated to relevant parties in PNG.
 This work led to the formation of the TGTK and PIP website.

-The TGTK resources assembled during the project are presented below:
+The Tree Growers Tool Kit resources assembled during the project are presented below:

-We are privileged to partner with the national and international level organisations below on selected tree growing projects.
+We are privileged to collaborate with the national and international organisations below on selected tree growing projects, both past and present.